 The collecting policy is more restrictive for imprints dated 1821 through 1876.
 The amount printed in this period far exceeds that before 1821, and budgetary constraints prevent AAS from collecting exhaustively.
 In this later period, we strive to make our collections representative rather than comprehensive.
 However, because of our commitment to the history of printing, we want to acquire all imprints that give evidence of new presses and of the diffusion of print culture.

-The Society maintains strong collections of twentieth-century materials that relate to the pre-1877 period.
+The Society maintains strong collections of twentieth and twenty-first century materials that relate to the pre-1877 period.
 We subscribe to currently published periodicals that pertain to the local and national history of the United States, Canada, and the West Indies.

 Originally, our mandate was interpreted to include ethnological and archaeological objects and relics of colonial life of the entire Western Hemisphere.
 We still retain some of these objects that are pertinent to our historical interests: one of Isaiah Thomas's printing presses, colonial furniture (including clocks), and portraits by or of early Americans.
 However, by the end of the nineteenth century, it was clear that the Society could not continue to collect artifacts as well as printed materials, and most of the objects were transferred to more suitable institutions, such as the Peabody Museum at Harvard University, the Worcester Art Museum, and the Smithsonian Institution.

 The mission of the Society—to build a premier research library and to make the collections available to those who seek to learn about and to interpret the past—has remained constant throughout our history.
 Isaiah Thomas set us on a course from which we have not deviated: to focus on the history of print culture in North America.
 We collect imprints not only because they are carriers of ideas, but also because they are cultural artifacts.
 We are convinced that the development of printing throughout North America is one the principal agents through which an American culture developed.